joshuamschmidt/WEScnv/README.md

 This is a workflow for calling CNV in WES data, and is currently under active development.

-It utilises Docker and WDL/Cromwell, with backend support for SGE and GoogleCloud.
+It utilises Docker/Singularity and Nextflow, with backend support for SGE and GoogleCloud.

 ## Docker